 Partners.
 Sponsored Partners must be sponsored by the designated Executive of a current InCommon Higher Education Institution or Research Organization.
 If you are a business or other potential sponsored partner - or if you are a higher education institution looking to sponsor an entity, please review the process for sponsorship.

 Our detailed eligibility criteria are found in Section 4 of the Federation Operational Policies and Practices.
-We'd be happy to determine your eligibility status with you.
-Either email firstname.lastname@example.org or complete the Web Application Form (this is optional).
+We'd be happy to determine your eligibility status with you; please email firstname.lastname@example.org.

 3. InCommon Countersigns the Agreement and Sends a Registration Link